ministryofjustice/govuk-bank-holidays/README.rst

 Compile them using ``python setup.py compilemessages``; this is *required* before testing and distribution.

 Use ``python setup.py compilemessages test`` to run all tests locally.
+Alternatively, you can use ``tox`` if you have multiple python versions.

 Distribute a new version by: